bart1259/AIWeatherCaster/README.md

 # Conclusion

-In conclusion, a model that is 62.9 percent better than the baseline model.
+In conclusion, the model that is 62.9 percent better than the baseline model.
 Although the model is nowhere near as good as modern models, for the size and simplicity, it fairs pretty well.